The Defiant, Midsumma Festival 2022 by Suzanne Balding

 - Make sure you thoroughly understand the conditions of the venue hire before committing.

 - Look at the list of participating venues from previous years.
-Check out the 2021 Program Guide, the 2020 Program Guide, the 2019 Program Guide, the 2018 Program Guide or the 2017 Program Guide to see where others have held events that might be similar to yours.
+Check out the 2022 Program Guide, 2021 Program Guide, 2020 Program Guide, 2019 Program Guide, 2018 Program Guide or the 2017 Program Guide to see where others have held events that might be similar to yours.

 Anywhere can be a Midsumma venue - your lounge room, your car, an iconic meeting point or even online.
 Contact the Midsumma team to discuss your BYO venue and for help registering it in Eventotron.